xpeppers/birthday-greetings-kata/README.md

 ## Goals
 The goal of this exercise is to come up with a solution that is

+* **Testable**:

-* Testable; we should be able to test the internal application logic with no need to ever send a real email.
+  we should be able to test the internal application logic with no need to ever send a real email.

+* **Flexible**:

-* Flexible: we anticipate that the data source in the future could change from a flat file to a relational database, or perhaps a web service.
+  we anticipate that the data source in the future could change from a flat file to a relational database, or perhaps a web service.
 We also anticipate that the email service could soon be replaced with a service that sends greetings through Facebook or some other social network.
+* **Well-designed**:

-* Well-designed: separate clearly the business logic from the infrastructure.
+  separate clearly the business logic from the infrastructure (e.g. using hexagonal architecture).

 ## An optional complication
 If you want to develop further the domain logic, you can take into account the special rule for people born on a 29th of February: they should be sent greetings on the 28th of February, except in leap years, when they will get their greetings on the 29th.